UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Fiber internet transmits data using light through glass strands with minimal loss, whereas cable uses electricity through copper wires, leading to more resistance and signal limits.

-Cable internet, on the other hand, relies on the same coaxial cables that have delivered television service for decades.
-These cables use copper wires and electricity to send data.
-While copper is effective, it is subject to electrical resistance and interference that glass is not.
+Cable internet relies on the same underground network of coaxial cables that have delivered television service to neighborhoods for decades.
+To understand the debate of coaxial cable versus fiber optic technology, you have to look at how data actually travels to your modem.
+Cable networks use copper wires and electrical signals to send and receive data.
+While copper is an effective and proven conductor, it is naturally subject to electrical resistance and outside interference that can degrade the signal over long distances.

 A critical distinction to understand is the existence of Hybrid Fiber-Coaxial (HFC) networks.
-Most “cable” internet providers actually use fiber optic lines to get data to a neighborhood node/hub near your street.
-However, they switch to copper coaxial cables for the “last mile” into your specific house.
-This final leg of the journey is where the bottleneck occurs, limiting the potential speeds compared to a pure fiber connection.
+Most major internet providers actually use fiber-optic lines to get data to a central neighborhood node near your street.
+However, they switch to traditional copper cables for the “last mile” into your specific house.
+This final leg of the journey is where the primary bottleneck occurs.
+Despite this limitation, modern cable networks have evolved significantly and can deliver impressive bandwidth.
+Typical cable internet plans feature download speeds ranging from 10 Mbps for budget tiers up to 2 Gbps for gigabit packages, and upload speeds generally capped between 10 Mbps and 50 Mbps.

 Diagram comparing asymmetrical cable internet (fast download, slow upload) to symmetrical fiber internet (equal 1 Gig download and upload), with a happy person using fiber for a video call.